HiPERCAM/hipercam/docs/observers.rst

 ..
 Observer's guide created on 24/10/2017

+.. include:: globals.rst

 Observer's guide
 ================

-The HiPERCAM pipeline allows observers to look at their data as it comes in and to reduce it in near "real time".
+The |hiper| pipeline allows observers to look at their data as it comes in and to reduce it in near "real time".
 It is downstream of the data acquisition system and has no direct effect upon it.
 At the telescope its most important role is to allow you to assess the data as it comes in.